theBowja/genshin-db/readme.md

 }
 ```

 **maxLength:** You can set the max character length limit for altnames to be added.
-If your character limit is 5, then altname "Drunk Bard" will not be added when you try to add it.
+If your character limit is 5, then altname "Drunk Bard" will not be added when you try to add it.\
 **maxCount:** You can also set the max number of custom names allowed.
 This is to prevent accidents where you run out of memory.

-## Notes
+## Licensing

-Is using JSON as a database a good idea?
-Probably not.
-Is MIT License the correct license?
-Probably not.
+Currently using MIT License but I don't really care.
+Let me know if you need something more lax or free.

 ## Contributing

 The best way to contribute to this project is to write up feature requests in GitHub issues.
-Also join my discord show me what you've built so I know this is useful to people :)
+Also join my discord show me what you've built so I know this is useful to people.

 ---------------------------